Volume Eleven, Number Two

 - Bender’s Immigration Bulletin – For as long as I can remember, I have subscribed to an e-mail list regarding immigration law maintained by Texas Immigration Attorney Extraordinaire Dan Kowalski.
 Besides maintaining a busy law practice, Dan works for the legal publisher Matthew Bender.
 Our law firm spends thousands of dollars a year purchasing various products offered by Matthew Bender.
 Now, Dan has created a web site entitled “Bender’s Immigration Bulletin – Daily Edition” which keeps you up to date with the latest court and administrative decisions and other happenings in the immigration world.
 We link to “Bender’s Bulletin” from our “Site Index” at

 - Call Your CIS Service Center Directly & Toll-Free – For those of you who are sick and tired of calling the National Customer Service Center in Kentucky at (800) 375- 5283 just to listen to operators as they “answer” your questions by reading from a script, there is an alternative.
 Learn more about how the options on this phone line work, and you may soon be speaking with an Immigration Examiner at your regional CIS Service Center.
-We link to an excellent article about this subject from our “CIS” page at

 - Labor Department Seeks to End Substitution of Workers on Labor Certificates – On February 13, the Department of Labor published a proposal rule in the Federal Register to end the practice whereby employers are permitted to obtain the approval of a labor certification for a worker, and then later, use the approved labor certification for another worker.
 The proposed regulation is entitled “Labor Certification for Permanent Employment of Aliens in the United States; Reducing the Incentives and Opportunities for Fraud and Abuse and Enhancing Program Integrity”.
 The rule also seeks to impose a 45-day deadline for approved labor certificates to be submitted, attached to a visa petition, with the CIS.
 We link to the proposed regulation at